|Study location||Estonia, Tartu|

 A motivation letter must be added to your application.

-We advise you to familiarise yourself with the IT Law Programme before writing the letter.
+Also, we strongly advise you to familiarise yourself with the contents of the IT Law programme before writing the letter of motivation.

-Applicants who received a positive score (at least 51 points) for the motivation letter will be invited to take part in admission interview.
+Applicants who received a positive score (at least 51 points out of 100) for the motivation letter will be invited to take part in the admission interview.

 The interview is designed to determine the applicant’s readiness for continuous learning, professional development, and aptitude to work in the field of IT law.